Contents

 - Discussing Sexual Health with Your Patients: The resource from the CDC outlines strategies and tips for facilitating discussions with and asking patients sensitive questions related to sexual health.

-- A Guide to Taking a Sexual History: This CDC resource offers a framework for discussing sexual health issues to help health care providers complete the overall picture of their patient’s health.
+- A Guide to Taking a Sexual History (PDF): This CDC resource offers a framework for discussing sexual health issues to help health care professionals complete the overall picture of their patient’s health.

-- Streamlined testing cascade: This set of infographics outlines the testing cascade for each infectious disease in this toolkit, including opportunities to optimize, and can be used as a tool to help clarify care team member roles at each step as well as define a clear post-test protocol.
+- Streamlined testing cascade: This set of infographics outlines the testing cascade for infectious diseases covered in this toolkit for both community health centers and emergency departments, including opportunities to optimize screening, and can be used to help clarify care team member roles at each step as well as define a clear post-test protocol.

 - Care team members roles and responsibilities (PDF): This resource outlines potential care team member roles in your organization and the part that they play in the routine screening process.